 What books are required and when do I need them?

 There are two required books.
 You will need the first for Level 1 and the second for Level 2.
 The books can be ordered from local bookstores or online.
 The two books are:

 Encouraging the Heart: A Leader's Guide to Rewarding & Recognizing Others, by James Kouzes and Barry Posner, Jossey-Bass Inc., Publishers, ISBN-10: 978-0-7879-6463-4.
 Be sure to purchase the book itself, NOT the workbook.
 (Note: Some agencies prefer to use "The Leadership Challenge" for Level 1, so check with your agency).

 Level 2 Assignment

 The Team Handbook, 3rd Edition by Peter R. Scholtes, Brian L. Joiner, & Barbara Streibel.
 ISBN 0-9622264-0-8 Can be ordered from this website.
-The latest edition is the 3rd, but any edition will be fine. :http://www.orielstat.com/book/the-team-handbook-third-edition
+The latest edition is the 3rd, but any edition will be fine. :You can buy it new from this website, but you can find much cheaper used editions online.https://goalqpc.com/product/the-team-handbook/?